jellyfin-archive/jellyfin-docs/general/contributing/branding.md

 ## Naming Conventions

-The general rule is: Capitalize it, but language, file, or system conventions trump Jellyfin naming conventions.
+The general rule is to capitalize it, but language, file, or system conventions trump Jellyfin naming conventions.

 Specific examples include: